RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 #### In-text reference: Paraphrasing

-Paraphrasing is when you are expressing the ideas of the author(s) in your own words.
+Paraphrasing is when you are expressing the ideas of author(s) in your own words.

 > The documentary *My name is Gulpilil* (2017) provides not only insight into the cinematic achievements of Gulpilil but more importantly, the actor’s own insights as he reflects on his life story.